Police-Data-Accessibility-Project/data-source-identification/html_tag_collector/README.md

 ```

 4. Run `python3 collector.py`.
-5. If running from the command line, check the directory: you should now have a `urls_and_headers.csv` file.
+5. If running from the command line, check the directory: you should now have a `labeled-urls-headers.csv` file.
 Invalid URLs are removed.
 Otherewise the function returns a processed polars dataframe.

 # Why does this exist?
 We can use machine learning to predict whether a URL is relevant with some success, but labelers otherwise need to visit a URL in order to determine what is kept there.
 By adding these properties we can label data without navigating to the URL as often.